-This study will evaluate the effect of rifampin on soticlestat using an open-label, 2-period, fixed sequence.
-A fixed-sequence design has been selected as this will reduce the study duration and prevent any carryover effects of the study treatment.
-Since the absorption of rifampin is reduced when it is administered with food [3], it was thus decided to administer all study drugs under fasting conditions.
-The washout period of 4 days between the soticlestat dosing alone (Day 1 of Period 1) and the first rifampin dose (Day 1 of Period 2) is considered sufficient to prevent carryover effect of the treatment.
+The study design of each part is an open-label, 2-period, fixed sequence to evaluate both the effect of CYP3A4 (Part 1) and UGT1A9 (Part 2) inhibitors.
+The fixed-sequence design selected to allow for simple management of washout period, improves feasibility, and prevents any carryover effect of the study treatment.
+It also has the advantage of reducing the residual variability since participants act as their own control.
+There will be a washout period of exactly 4 days between the soticlestat dosing alone (Day 1 of Period 1) and the first itraconazole dose or mefenamic acid dose (Day 1 of Period 2) and it is considered sufficient to prevent carryover effect of the treatment.